Last Updated: July 24, 2024

 After serving his time in the Air Force, Ward began studying acting at New York's Herbert Berghof Studio.
 He also studied at the studio during the time he spent in Rome during his 20s.
 While in Italy, he worked as a mime, dubbed Italian movies into English, and appeared in films by neorealist director Roberto Rossellini.

 In 1981, he was cast as a violent National Guardsman in Walter Hill's "Southern Comfort."
 His first starring role in a film came the year afterward when he was cast in "Timerider: The Adventure of Lyle Swann" in 1982.
-He then was cast in "The Right Stuff" playing astronaut Gus Grissom in 1983.
+He then was cast in "The Right Stuff," playing astronaut Gus Grissom in 1983.
 The same year, he also appeared in the action movie "Uncommon Valor" with Gene Hackman and in the drama "Silkwood."

-In 1984, he co-starred in "Swing Shift" and then appeared in "Secret Admirer" in 1985.
-His next major role came when he was cast as the title character in the action movie "Remo Williams: The Adventure Begins" which was directed by Guy Hamilton.
+In 1984, Fred co-starred in "Swing Shift" and then appeared in "Secret Admirer" in 1985.
+His next major role came when he was cast as the title character in the action movie "Remo Williams: The Adventure Begins," which was directed by Guy Hamilton.
 The film was supposed to be the first of a series based on "The Destroyer" series of novels.
 However, despite being well-promoted, the film only grossed around $15 million.
-He then appeared in a few low-budget productions over the next few years until returning to more major productions like "Off Limits" in 1988.
+Ward then appeared in a few low-budget productions over the next few years until returning to more major productions like "Off Limits" in 1988.
 He also appeared in "Big Business" and "The Prince of Pennsylvania."

 In 1990, Ward starred in the monster movie "Tremors."
 He also appeared in "Henry & June" with Uma Thurman and in "Miami Blues" with Alec Baldwin and Jennifer Jason Leigh.
 The same year, he was also cast in Dennis Hopper's film "Catchfire."
 In 1991, he played H.P.
 Lovecraft in the HBO film "Cast a Deadly Spell."
-He also co-starred in the thriller "Thunderheart," the Hollywood satire "The Player," the mystery-drama "Equinox" and the western-comedy "Four Eyes and Six Guns."
+Fred also starred in the thriller "Thunderheart," the Hollywood satire "The Player," the mystery-drama "Equinox" and the Western comedy "Four Eyes and Six Guns."
 For the latter production, he won a Cable ACE Award.
 Other films he appeared in throughout the 1990s include roles in "Short Cuts," "Naked Gun 33+1/3: The Final Insult," "The Blue Villa," "Tremors II: Aftershocks," "Chain Reaction," "Best Men," "…First Do No Harm," and "Dangerous Beauty."

 Ward's career continued to flourish in the 2000s.
 He starred in the action-thriller "The Chaos Factor" and also appeared in the gangster movie "Circus," the teen movie "Road Trip," and the horror film "The Crow: Salvation."
 In 2001, he was nominated for a Video Premiere Award as the best male actor in "Full Disclosure."
-He also co-starred in "Joe Dirt," "Summer Catch," "Wild Iris," "Dice," and "Corky Romano."
+Fred also co-starred in "Joe Dirt," "Summer Catch," "Wild Iris," "Dice," and "Corky Romano."
 In 2002, he appeared in "Sweet Home Alabama," "Enough," and "Abandon."

 Ward took a short break from acting in the mid-2000s and then returned as a guest in the television series "Grey's Anatomy" and then in "ER."
 He also appeared in "Feast of Love," "Exit Speed," "The Wild Stallion," "Management," and "Armored."
 In 2009, he starred as Ronald Reagan in the French political thriller "L'affaire Farewell."
 He also had roles over the next few years in "United States of Tara," "In Plain Sight," "Leverage," and "2 Guns."